-In addition any further media may be used as specified by the SSA or its Agent.
+In addition any further media may be used as approved by either the SSA or its Agent for Stage 1 Metering Equipment or the Supplier for Stage 2 Metering Equipment.

-The actual media employed shall be in accordance with the requirements of the SSA or its Agent.
+The actual media employed shall be in accordance with the requirements of the SSA or its Agent (Stage 1) or the Supplier (Stage 2).

-The data shall be to a format and protocol approved by the SSA or its Agent.
+The data shall be to a format and protocol approved by either the SSA or its Agent for Stage 1 Metering Equipment or the Supplier for Stage 2 Metering Equipment.